Janiday15/Mini-Quiz-Game/README.md

 ## Overview
 Welcome to the **Mini Quiz Game**! 🎉
-This is a fun, interactive quiz game designed to test knowledge in a simple and engaging way.
-The game features colorful graphics, voice prompts, and instant feedback to enhance the user experience.
+This is a fun, interactive trivia quiz built with React.
+Players answer multiple-choice questions, earn points for correct answers, and see a confetti celebration for each correct response.
+The game tracks your score, attempts per question, and time spent on each question.

 ---